aa-it-vasa/IOT2024-labs/lab1_instructions.md

 ### To do

-1. Modify your subscriber to implement these two commands (2 p)
+1. Modify your subscriber to implement these two commands (2 p):
     1. The **ON** command will turn on the onboard LED.
-    2. Similarly, **OFF** command will turn off the onboard LED.
+    2. Similarly, the **OFF** command will turn off the onboard LED.
     3. Any other command will not generate a response.
 2. Modify the publisher to transmit messages only when an appropriate **TEMP** command is received.
 (2 p)